christianhujer/christianhujer.github.io/_posts/2015-03-16-Work-Breakdown-For-The-Agilist.md

 - *Democracy, but not too much.* Often it's not about what satisfies the biggest number of people, but what hurts the least number of people.
 - Keep *what* (needs to be done) and *how* (it is done) *separate*.
 - Learn about *Scrum* ("what"), *<abbr title="Extreme Programming">XP</abbr>* ("how"), *Kanban* ("how much"), *Lean* ("what not") and DevOps ("with whom").
+- *Lean* also is about *flow*: For overall efficiency, *flow efficiency* is usually more important than individual efficiency.
 - Learn about *Software Craftsmanship*, *Clean Code* and *Pragmatic Programming*.
 - Good architecture is about *maximizing the number of decisions not taken*.
 - Scrum / XP / Lean / Agile is about *maximizing the amount of work not done*. *<abbr title="You Ain't Gonna Need It">YAGNI</abbr>*.
-- The *Primary Value of Softtware* is that you can *easily change* it.
+- The *Primary Value of Software* is that you can *easily change* it.
 That it does what it should do is important but that's only its *Secondary Value*.
 - Prefer an *iterative* approach, use *time boxes* for almost everything, especially meetings, make *Parkinson's Law* your friend.
 - Balance team structure with an understanding of *Conway's Law* and *Tuckman's Stages of Team Development*.
 - Programming is a quaternity, it is *science*, *engineering*, *art* and *craft* all at the same time, and those need to be in balance.
-- Just because *Scrum* / *XP* / XYZ is good for someone (including me) doesn't necessarily mean that it's also good for you / suits your environment. *Don't believe the hype*, don't blindly follow it, understand it first.
+- Just because *Scrum* / *XP* / *Lean* / *Kanban* / *DevOps* / XYZ is good for someone (including me) doesn't necessarily mean that it's also good for you / suits your environment. *Don't believe the hype*, don't blindly follow it, understand it first.
 - *Inspect and Adapt!* (Scrum Mantra)
 - *Avoid Duplication - Once and only Once!* (XP Mantra) aka *<abbr title="Don't Repeat Yourself">DRY</abbr>*.